ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 The Privacy Pass protocol is split into two phases that are built upon the functionality described in {{pp-api}} later.

-The first phase, "issuance", provides the Client with unlinkable tokens that can be used to initiate re-authorization with the server in the future.
-The second phase, "redemption", allows the Client to redeem a given re-authorization token with the server that it interacted with during the issuance phase.
+The first phase, "issuance", provides the client with unlinkable tokens that can be used to initiate re-authorization with the server in the future.
+The second phase, "redemption", allows the client to redeem a given re-authorization token with the server that it interacted with during the issuance phase.
 The protocol must satisfy two cryptographic security requirements known as "unlinkability" and "unforgeability".
 These requirements are covered in {{sec-reqs}}.

-## Issuer setup {#issuer-setup}
+## Server setup {#server-setup}

-Before the protocol takes place, the Issuer chooses a ciphersuite and generates a keypair by running `(pkI, skI) = KeyGen()`.
-This configuration must be available to all Clients that interact with the Issuer (for the purpose of engaging in a Privacy Pass exchange).
-We assume that the Issuer has a public (and unique) identity that the Client uses to retrieve this configuration.
+Before the protocol takes place, the server chooses a ciphersuite and generates a keypair by running `(pkS, skS) = KeyGen()`.
+This configuration must be available to all clients that interact with the server (for the purpose of engaging in a Privacy Pass exchange).
+We assume that the server has a public (and unique) identity that the client uses to retrieve this configuration.

 ## Client setup {#client-setup}

-The Client initialises a global storage system `store` that allows it store the tokens that are received during issuance.
-The storage system is a map of Issuer identifiers (`Issuer.id`) to arrays of stored tokens.
+The client initialises a global storage system `store` that allows it store the tokens that are received during issuance.
+The storage system is a map of server identifiers (`server.id`) to arrays of stored tokens.
-We assume that the client knows the Issuer public key `pkI` ahead of time.
-The Client picks a value `m` of tokens to receive during the issuance phase.
-In {{draft-davidson-pp-architecture}} we discuss mechanisms that the Client can use to ensure that this public key is consistent across the entire ecosystem.
+We assume that the client knows the server public key `pkS` ahead of time.
+The client picks a value `m` of tokens to receive during the issuance phase.
+In {{draft-davidson-pp-architecture}} we discuss mechanisms that the client can use to ensure that this public key is consistent across the entire ecosystem.

 ## Issuance phase {#issuance-phase}

-The issuance phase allows the Client to receive `m` anonymous authorization tokens from the Issuer.
+The issuance phase allows the client to receive `m` anonymous authorization tokens from the server.

 ~~~
-  Client(pkI, m)                              Issuer(skI, pkI)
+  Client(pkS, m)                              Server(skS, pkS)
   ------------------------------------------------------------
   cInput = Generate(m)
-  msg = cInput.msg
+  req = cInput.req

-                              msg
+                              req
                       ------------------->

-                             issuerResp = Issue(skI, pkI, msg)
+                             serverResp = Issue(skS, pkS, req)

                            issueResp
                       <-------------------

-  tokens = Process(pkI, cInput, issueResp)
+  tokens = Process(pkS, cInput, issueResp)
-  store[Issuer.id].push(tokens)
+  store[server.id].push(tokens)
 ~~~

 ## Redemption phase {#redemption-phase}